aptend/typing-transformer-obsidian/README.md

 - Resizable rule editor
 - Fixed bugs in auto formatting (no longer adds spaces when typing URLs and time)

+Special thanks to @caasion for wonderful thoughts and work in 0.3.0

 ## Input Conversion Rules

 Input conversion rules are versatile and can be used in creative ways.
 These include expanding abbreviated phrases, auto-pairing symbols, transofrmation of full-width characters, auto correct and more!